Wilton Assault Lawyer

 First-degree assault often involves the intentional infliction of serious physical injuries.
 Second-degree assault arrests in Wilton, Connecticut under CGS 53a-60 may also involve serious injuries; in such cases, assault in the second-degree is considered a class C felony.
 Where injuries are not serious, second-degree assault is treated as a class D felony.

-Third-Degree Assault Arrests
+How is Third-Degree Assault Charged?

 Assault in the third-degree arrests under CGS 53a-61 are Class A misdemeanors.
 An assault can be considered third-degree if the injury is intentional but not serious, or when it is caused by reckless or negligent conduct.
 Third-degree assault arrests are the most common in domestic violence cases.